Belen Domestic Violence Lawyers

 Defending Yourself Against Domestic Violence Allegations

-If you have been charged with domestic violence in Belen, New Mexico, if you anticipate that a domestic violence complaint will be lodged against you, or of you have a restraining order against you, you are going to need legal assistance, right away.
+If you have been charged with domestic violence in Belen, New Mexico, if you anticipate that a domestic violence complaint will be lodged against you, or if you have a restraining order against you, you are going to need legal assistance from a trusted Belen domestic violence attorney, right away.
 Our goal is to not only get you acquitted of the charges, if possible, but to clear your name as well.

 Call our Belen domestic violence lawyers at New Mexico Criminal Law Offices now or fill out our online contact form so that we can schedule an appointment to talk about your case and answer your questions.
+Our experienced defense legal team also handle other cases such as drug trafficking and sex crimes.
 We serve clients from De Soto, Hilltop, Mesa and Aragon, Valencia, and elsewhere in Belen.
 We can even visit you in jail if you need us to.